ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 - **Buffer pointer**: Points to the address where the allocated buffer resides.
 - **Bytes**: The size of the buffer in bytes.
 - **Device index**: The device on which the buffer was allocated.
 - **Allocator pointer**: Pointer to the allocator to perform deallocation from the destructor.
+May be `nullptr`, if the buffer was not allocated by the hardware manager, but instead created by wrapping an existing poitner.

-The `Buffer` instance automatically deallocates the underlying buffer when destroyed.
+The `Buffer` instance can exist in two modes:

+1. Created by the `HardwareManager` during new data allocation.
+2. Created by the user using `Buffer::from_existing(device, pointer, size)`.

+In the first mode, the `Buffer` instance automatically deallocates the underlying buffer when destroyed.
+In the second mode it only wraps an existing pointer and it will not attempt to deallocate it.
+The second mode is meant as an adapter between an external memory management system and the internal memory management of noarr pipelines.
+You can ask the buffer, whether it is in the second mode using `buffer.wraps_existing_buffer()`.

 This class is the primary component of an envelope.